 - Choose people that you know (admittedly, if a male physicist had said this it might have been questioned more);

 - Check how many papers have they published;

 - Check which journals were they published in.

 In other words, the reputation of the journal matters – we all use it.

 The theme of non-equality returned with a vengeance at the end.
 The conference concluded with a remarkable talk by Richard Charkin.
 One of the most senior figures in UK publishing (he is now 70 and claimed 48 years experience in publishing), Charkin has headed educational, academic and trade publishers.
-He is probably the best-known boss in UK publishing.
-So some of his admittedly off-the cuff references were to say the least surprising.
-He described an appalling advert at Pergamon for a “Miss Pergamon 1973” prize, for which the (female) applicant had to provide their vital statistics, and for which the prize was a weekend in Paris.
+He is one of the few bosses in UK publishing with a reputation outside the industry.
+So some of his admittedly off-the cuff references were rather surprising.
+He described how far the industry has progressed during his career by revealing an appalling advert at Pergamon Press for a “Miss Pergamon 1973” prize, for which the (female) applicant had to provide their vital statistics, and for which the prize was a weekend in Paris.
 However, just as he concluded his talk saying how much better things are today, he was picked up on this very point by Alicia Wise, pointing out that the sexual equality has not yet been achieved – there remains a significant disparity of income between men and women in publishing.
 And, looking around the room, the ethnic diversity of publishing remains well below the average.
 There were males and females, but they were all (apart from a handful) white.
-Charkin’s other comments struck a strange note, perhaps the view of someone in their seventies.
-For him, open access is a threat, because “without copyright, we devalue the product”.
-Of all the arguments against open access, this is one of the least likely.
-A rather disappointing end to an interesting conference.